SebasDeveloper1/Dev-Movies/README.md

 # 🎬 Dev-Movies

+🎬 A website that will allow you to explore and enjoy the best of the world of cinema from the comfort of your home and through any mobile or desktop device.

 Workshop of the Practical Course on REST API Consumption with JavaScript at [Platzi](https://platzi.com "Platzi"). 💚💻

   <p align="center">